 Digital hearing aids must fit exactly for maximum comfort.
 Advancements in technology harness the benefits of three-dimensional (3D) printing to make ear molds that fit snugly and correctly into the ear.

 3D: A Simple Way To Print Digital Hearing Aids

-Three-dimensional printing creates 3D objects from computer generated images.
+Three-dimensional printing creates 3D objects from computer-generated images.
 Inventors at Widex, a hearing aid manufacturer in Denmark, came up with a method to use 3D printing for the production of digital hearing aids that fit well, feel good, and are barely noticeable.

 The scanning computer constructs a single 3D digital image of the ear canal.
-At this point, the digital image can be tweaked for increased accuracy, for example, getting rid of excess material from the impression.
+At this point, the digital image can be tweaked for increased accuracy, for example, by getting rid of excess material from the impression.
 The measurements of the final digital image serve as instructions that are “printed” onto the material that will make up the actual ear shell.

 3D printers contain pools of acrylic resin, a synthetic liquid that solidifies rapidly when exposed to light.
 Resin is subjected to lasers that build up 3D replicas of the digital ear canal image, layer by layer.

 3D Print Digital Hearing Aids: Faster, Better, Smarter

-Assembling CAMISHA shells is a simple process, since the vent, wax-guard and receiver tubing are already incorporated into the digital image.
+Assembling CAMISHA shells is a simple process since the vent, wax-guard, and receiver tubing are already incorporated into the digital image.
 No buffing is required.
 A technician just needs to drill a hole for the vent opening.

 Today, the CAMISHA technology is used for 95% of in-the-ear hearing aids.
 It was recently featured on CNN’s Make, Create, Innovate.
 One of the benefits of this hearing device is that it comes with a remote that allows the wearer to cut out background noise while at home.